-- Describe integration plan. - Demonstrate compatibility of elements and show fit at interface dimensions. - Describe and justify payload-housing integrity. - Demonstrate integration: show a diagram of components and assembly with documented process.
+- Describe the integration of the payload into the launch vehicle. - Demonstrate compatibility of elements and show fit at interface dimensions. - Describe and justify payload-housing integrity. - Demonstrate integration: show a diagram of components and assembly with documented process.

 IV) Payload Criteria